cushonz/Discord-Spotify-Bot/README.md

 }
 ```

+If you need help obtaining a Spotify client ID and client secret, please follow the steps in [this tutorial](https://support.heateor.com/get-spotify-client-id-client-secret/)

 5.Update the paths.json file with the correct paths for your system.

+6.update Spotify.py pl variable to match your spotify playlist ID

-6.Run main.py to start the Discord bot
+7.Run main.py to start the Discord bot

-If you need help obtaining a Spotify client ID and client secret, please follow the steps in [this tutorial](https://support.heateor.com/get-spotify-client-id-client-secret/)